appcircleio/appcircle-docusaurus/docs/integrations/working-with-custom-scripts/custom-script-samples.md

 ### Changing JAVA version

 If you want to change the JAVA version for your Android project, you can achieve this by changing the JAVA_HOME environment variable.
-Appcircle currently has OpenJDK 11(default), OpenJDK 8 and OpenJDK 17.
+Appcircle currently has `OpenJDK 11(default)`, `OpenJDK 8`, and `OpenJDK 17`.
 You can use the below custom script before your build step for this task.

-Appcircle Android build uses OpenJDK 11 as a default.
-Build machines also have OpenJDK 8 and OpenJDK 17 as well.
+[Appcircle Android Build](https://docs.appcircle.io/workflows/android-specific-workflow-steps/android-build) uses `OpenJDK 11` as a default.
+Build machines also have `OpenJDK 8` and `OpenJDK 17` as well.
 You can use the below custom script to change your JAVA_HOME environment variable.

 ```bash
 echo "Default JAVA" $JAVA_HOME